brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 How do these top-level routines share state?
-Behind the scenes these callables are, in fact, methods that have all been prebound to a single instance of ``Random`` that the module constructs ahead of time.
+Behind the scenes these callables are, in fact, methods that have all been bound ahead of time to a single instance of ``Random`` that the module itself has constructed.

 .. _random: https://docs.python.org/3/library/random.html